The Attack on Abortion Has Me Reflecting on My Christian Past [Modern voice existential crisis]

 How Jean-Paul Sartre and Les Temps Modernes Supported Algeria’s Struggle for Freedom.
 President Emmanuel Macron of France has now admitted that the French state committed terrible crimes in the long war (1954–1962) to prevent Algerian independence: “No crime, no atrocity committed by anyone during the War of Algeria can be excused or left hidden.”

 DIY Stationery & Letterhead.
-Untitled.
-Untitled.
-Untitled.
+How to prepare for AP exams 2020 & 2021: Tips from a National Scholar.
+A Look at Logical Fallacies.
+A Victorian Magazine asked Spinsters why they were single, and the answers were savage.
 A Victorian-era competition likely would have been forgotten to history if not for the work of Dr.

 Short Stories--English12.
 Oryx & Crake.